-Flu is a highly infectious disease and in some cases it can lead to serious complications, particularly where people have long-term health conditions.
-As we approach the winter period, it’s important that all steps are taken to protect health and social care staff, and the people they care for, from the risks of flu.
+Flu is a highly infectious disease which in some cases can lead to serious complications, particularly in people that have long-term health conditions.
+As we approach the winter period, it is therefore important that all steps are taken to protect health and social care staff, and the people they care for, from the risks of flu.

-That’s why for winter 2017/18, NHS England is working with its partners to extend the current flu vaccination programme to:
+That’s why for winter 2017/18, NHS England has worked with partners to extend the flu vaccination programme to:

-Health and social care staff, employed by a registered residential care/nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable patients/clients who are at increased risk from exposure to influenza, meaning those patients/clients in a clinical risk group or aged 65 years and over will be eligible for the new scheme.
+Health and social care staff, employed by a registered residential care/nursing home or registered domiciliary care provider, who are directly involved in the care of vulnerable patients/clients who are at increased risk from exposure to influenza (meaning those patients/clients in a clinical risk group or aged 65 years and over).

-What ID should staff take with them in order to be vaccinated?
+What ID should staff take to their pharmacy/GP to be vaccinated?

-Eligible staff should take should take identification that includes their name and the name of their employing organisation.
-This could be an ID badge or a letter from their employer or a recent pay slip.
+Eligible staff will need to take appropriate ID which shows their name and their employer such as an ID badge, letter from their employer or a recent pay slip.

 We encourage all eligible staff to take up this offer and help protect themselves and the people they care for.